ZauchnerP/gmoTree/README.md

 - `assignv_to_aaw()`: Copies a variable from one of your data frames to the `all_apps_wide` data frame.

-# Before running the experiment
+## Before running the experiment

 - `show_constant()`: Shows constant variables.
 - `codebook()`: Creates a codebook based on the oTree code.
 See also the vignette <a href="https://zauchnerp.github.io/gmoTree/articles/codebook.html" target="_blank">"gmoTree Codebooks."</a>

+# References

+Chen, D. L., Schonger, M., & Wickens, C. (2016). oTree—An open-source platform for laboratory, online, and field experiments.
+Journal of Behavioral and Experimental Finance, 9, 88–97. https://doi.org/10.1016/j.jbef.2015.12.001